phirling/pyc2ray/README.md

-# pyc2ray: A Python-wrapped & GPU-accelerated Update of C2Ray
+# pyc2ray: A Python-wrapped and GPU-accelerated Update of C2Ray
-`pyc2ray` is a Python package that wraps the C2Ray radiative transfer code (G. Mellema, I.T.
+`pyc2ray` is a Python package that wraps [C2Ray](https://ui.adsabs.harvard.edu/link_gateway/2006NewA...11..374M/doi:10.48550/arXiv.astro-ph/0508416) (G. Mellema, I.T.
 Illiev, A. Alvarez and P.R.
-Shapiro) widely used for cosmic epoch of reionization simulations, and makes it easily usable through python scripts.
+Shapiro), a radiative transfer code widely used for cosmic epoch of reionization simulations, and makes its usage accessible and modular through python.

-The core subroutines of C2Ray are implemented in compiled Fortran 90 and accessed as an extension module build using `f2py`.
+The core subroutines of C2Ray are implemented in compiled Fortran 90 and accessed as an extension module built using `f2py`.
 The other aspects of the RT simulation, such as configuration, I/O, cosmology, source modelling, etc. are implemented in pure python and are thus easily tweakable for a specific purpose.

 In addition, the computationally most expensive step of the RT simulation, namely the raytracing,